mulealem/flygram/Readme.md

 11. The application will display the available flights based on your search criteria
 12. Select a flight
 13. Review the booking details and click on the "Book Now" button to confirm the booking

+## How Telegram Library is utilized

+The navigation is done using The Backbutton and Main button

+The client used the cloudStorage to store recent locations

+The client used the openInvoice method to display the invoice link

+The client used the themeChanged event to update the theme

+The client used the colorScheme event to update the theme

+The client used the WebApp.InitData to validate the request on the server side

+The client used the WebApp.InitData to validate the request on the server side

+## License

+MIT